MetPX/sarracenia/docs/source/Explanation/sarra.rst

    while external consumers access end products.
 Queues between components provides co-ordination of entire workflows.

+*  You can set up a *poll* to make any web site act like a Sarracenia Data pump. so the workflow can work even without a Sarracenia pump to start with.

 *  Sarracenia is robust.
 It operates 24x7 and makes extensive provision to be a civilised participant in mission critical data flows: